MohammadAfzali/MohammadAfzali.github.io/content/publication/afzali-mixtures-2024/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *The 35th International Conference on Algorithmic Learning Theory*
+publication: In *ALT, International Conference on Algorithmic Learning Theory*
 publication_short: In *ALT 2024*

 abstract: ''